demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/RugbugRedfern-Skinwalkers/README.md

 https://www.youtube.com/dubscr

+## Configuration
+All players who want to hear voices need the mod installed.
+This is a client-side mod.
+Make sure your mic is enabled in-game.

+It can be configured through the config file in r2modman or manually in the .cfg file to enable/disable voices for specific creatures, and adjust the frequency of voice lines.
+The host's config will be automatically synced to other players in the lobby.

 ## FAQ

 ### Does this mod use AI?
 No!
 There is no AI involved at all in this mod.

+### Does it fill up my hard drive with audio clips?
+No, as of version 3 no files are written to the disk at all.
+All data is stored in memory and is monitered to be kept below a reasonable usage.
+All data is wiped from memory when the game is closed.

+### Does this mod steal recordings of my or my friends' voice?
+No. All voice data is handled locally on your computer and is never sent to anyone.
+Additionally, it is wiped when you close the game.

 ### How does it work?
 It records audio and plays it back at random times from enemies that you choose.
 Often times it results in some pretty creepy coincidences!